sigmafelix/autoSTK/README.md

 # Please note
 - Some functions related to `npsp` package will retire as the `npsp` package is no longer available on CRAN.

+# Working example
+- Soon to be added...
+- Please consult the help page of the main functions `autoKrigeST` and `autoKrigeST.cv`.